Freedom in the World

 Freedom Rating (1 = best, 7 = worst)

 Civil Liberties (1 = best, 7 = worst)

 Political Rights (1 = best, 7 = worst)

 Residents of Gaza were never granted citizenship by either Egypt or Israel, and are mostly citizens of the PA.
-The current Hamas-controlled government in the territory claims to be the legitimate leadership of the PA.
-However, the authority—a quasi-sovereign entity created by the 1993 Oslo Accords—is effectively fractured, and the Hamas government implements PA law selectively.
+The Hamas-controlled government in the territory claimed to be the legitimate leadership of the PA.
+However, the authority—a quasi-sovereign entity created by the 1993 Oslo Accords—is effectively fractured, and Hamas officials implement PA law selectively.

 The unicameral, 132-seat PLC serves four-year terms.
 Voting in Gaza during the 2006 PLC elections was deemed largely fair by international observers.
 Hamas won 74 seats, while Fatah took 45.
 The subsequent Hamas-Fatah rift, combined with Israel’s detention of many (especially Hamas-affiliated) lawmakers, has prevented the PLC from meeting since 2007, and its term expired in 2010.
 No elections have been held since 2006.